-NFC 3.2.2.5 Indoor Storage 3.2.2.5 Fire Safety Plan
+NFC 3.2.2.5 Indoor Storage

-In this Chapter we discussed:

-- An overview of housekeeping

-- The use of a common-sense approach

-- Educating the building owners and occupants about good housekeeping practices

-- Poor housekeeping can be indicative of other fire safety deficiencies

-- Four major fire and life safety objectives of good housekeeping are to

-- Eliminate unnecessary fuel

-- Remove obstructions to egress

-- Control ignition sources

-- Improve safety for firefighters

-We also discussed:

-- Housekeeping on the outside of the building including

-- Obstructed fire dept. access

-- Clearly posting the building address

-- Outbuildings, storage sheds, and shipping containers

-- Obstructed fire protection equipment

-- Utility connections
+June 2021

-- Accumulation of garbage

-- Placement of dumpsters and recycling containers

-- Flammable and combustible liquid storage

-- Wildland fire potential and FireSmart Communities

-We then moved on to housekeeping issues on the interior of buildings and talked about

-Dust as a potential fire and explosion hazard and section 5.3 of the fire code which is entitled Dust Producing Processes

-- Spontaneous ignition of certain materials and that the potential for spontaneous ignition can be reduced through good housekeeping - Inspecting laundry facilities for lint and the cleaning of dryer vents - The use of accordion type plastic flexible dryer vents should be strongly discouraged wherever possible smooth sheet metal exhaust ducts should be used. - We talked about the lack of storage space in many buildings - Stored materials obstructing access to exit - Materials stored close to ignition sources - That the fire code does not permit storage in service rooms, crawl spaces, or ceiling spaces
+3.2.2.5 Fire Safety Plan Slide 57 In this Chapter we discussed: An overview of housekeeping The use of a common-sense approach Educating the building owners and occupants about good housekeeping practices Poor housekeeping can be indicative of other fire safety deficiencies Four major fire and life safety objectives of good housekeeping are to Eliminate unnecessary fuel Remove obstructions to egress Control ignition sources Improve safety for firefighters Slide 58 We also discussed housekeeping on the outside of the building including: Obstructed fire dept. access Clearly posting the building address Outbuildings, storage sheds, and shipping containers Obstructed fire protection equipment Utility connections Accumulation of garbage Placement of dumpsters and recycling containers Flammable and combustible liquid storage Wildland fire potential and FireSmart Communities We then moved on to housekeeping issues on the interior of buildings and talked about dust as a potential fire and explosion hazard and section 5.3 of the fire code which is entitled Dust Producing Processes Slide 59 Spontaneous ignition of certain materials and that the potential for spontaneous ignition can be reduced through good housekeeping Inspecting laundry facilities for lint and the cleaning of dryer vents The use of accordion type plastic flexible dryer vents should be strongly discouraged - wherever possible smooth sheet metal exhaust ducts should be used.
+We talked about the lack of storage space in many buildings Stored materials obstructing access to exit Materials stored close to ignition sources That the fire code does not permit storage in service rooms, crawl Clid - CC spaces, or ceiling spaces Slide 60 Rack storage and discussed clearances, aisle width, and the inspection process Industrial trucks and forklifts where the use, maintenance, and Industrial must conform to the fire code and NERA FOR operation must conform to the fire code and NFPA 505 Indoor trash and recycling collection and removal

-We then looked at
+June 2021 23

+Fire Inspector Level 1 & II Chapter 13 - Safe Housekeeping Practices

-- rack storage and discussed clearances, aisle width, and the inspection process - Industrial trucks and forklifts where the use, maintenance, and operation must conform to the fire code and NFPA 505 - Indoor trash and recycling collection and removal - Spray coating operations including spray areas, spray booths and spray rooms - Obstructions to fire protection equipment - Housekeeping in kitchens in conformance with the fire code and NFPA 96 - Correction of housekeeping issues
+Spray coating operations including spray areas, spray booths and spray rooms Obstructions to fire protection equipment Housekeeping in kitchens in conformance with the fire code and NFPA 96 Correction of housekeeping issues We concluded this Chapter with a discussion on controlling smoking and the need for Fire Safety Plans specific to indoor and outdoor storage.
+Slide 61 Chapter quiz.
+Slide 62 That's the end of Chapter 13 - Safe Housekeeping You are now ready to move on to Chapter 14 which deals with Writing Reports and Keeping Records but please complete the Quiz for chapter 13 first.
+If you have any questions now is a good time to contact your instructor.

-And

-We concluded this Chapter with a discussion on controlling smoking and the need for Fire Safety Plans specific to indoor and outdoor storage.

-That's the end of this chapter.

-You are now ready to move on to the next Chapter but please complete the Chapter Quiz first.
+June 2021 24